WSI2020-FloorFinder/floor-finder/README.md

 ### Search office

 - Example: search with keyword `student` on the name and description fields: `http://localhost:3000/api/search?size=10&keyword=student&fields=name,description`
-- Seachable fields: name, description, location, phone, and email (if `fields` is not passed, all seachable fields will be used).
+- Seachable fields: name, description, building, location, phone, and email (if `fields` is not passed, all seachable fields will be used).